MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Blight of Weaving / Unraveling**

-: Deals low damage over time.
-After taking damage for around five seconds from it, instantly kills the target.
+: Deals low damage over time, incrementing per successive hit.
+Roughly the seventh tick will instantly kill the target.
+Weaving is on the left side and Unraveling is on the right.

 ### Statuses
 **Brand of the Unraveler / Weaver**

 : Lasts 30 seconds.
 Found on the pedestals near the entrance of the totem rooms - Unraveler on the left side and Weaver on the right.
-Creates a safe zone around the player that negates the fog, granting their respective Aura buff while inside.
+Creates a safe zone around the player that negates the (opposite type?) damage aura, granting their respective Aura buff while inside.
 Once the buff times out, the player who has it dies.

 : Killing a minor Hive enemy with Brand of the Unraveler grants a stack of Deathsinger's Power and a major Hive gives 3 stacks.
 With the Weaver brand, you gain a stack from killing a minor Taken enemy instead and 3 stacks from a major Taken.

 **Aura of the Unraveler / Weaver**

-: Allows players to pass through the fog without penalty.
+: Allows players to pass through the aura without penalty.

 **Brand Claimer**